-14.1 Meshing activities in the SMP are to be undertaken by third party service providers (Contractors) in accordance with legally binding contracts with the Principal (the NSW Department of Industry).

-- 14.2 The development of each contract is to be overseen by DPI as a division of the NSW Department of Industry. - 14.3 The Principal's delegate is the Director General of DPI.
-The day-to-day functions of the Principal's delegate are sub-delegated to other officers of DPI, including but not limited to observers, the Supervisor, and the Shark Scientist.
+- 14.1 Meshing activities in the SMP are to be undertaken by third party service providers (Contractors) in accordance with legally binding contracts with the Principal (the NSW Department of Primary Industries or its relevant cluster agency). - 14.2 The development of each contract is to be overseen by DPI on behalf of the Crown in the right of the State of New South Wales acting through its relevant cluster agency. - 14.3 The Principal's delegate is the Director General Primary Industries.
+The day-to-day functions of the Principal's delegate are sub-delegated to other officers of DPI, including but not limited to the Senior Manager Shark Programs and observers.